ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 {: troubleshoot}
 {: support}

-Schematics isn't able to provision the cluster, and you are seeing the following example error message:
+Schematics aren't able to provision the cluster, and you are seeing the following example error message:
 {: tsSymptoms}

 ```